 - 6. Raise awareness and publicize military commitment to the protection of both tangible and intangible cultural property and cultural heritage;

-- Initiate and stimulate research on CPP and military involvement;
+- 7. Initiate and stimulate research on CPP and military involvement; and

 - 8. Assist in the creation of an international military cultural emergency team.

 Operating within the context of the 1954 Hague Convention, IMCuRWG addresses all relevant legal obligations pertaining to archaeological sites, historic buildings, museums, libraries, galleries and cultural landscapes around the world.

 While membership is restricted to cultural heritage professionals who work within the military context, the Working Group’s liaison function frequently involves collaboration with advisors at NGOs and universities who actively participate in all IMCuRWG functions.